 Like the previous quarter, the number of sales fell significantly, even while the average price of New York apartments rose substantially.

 The rise in prices set a new record, though, breaking the $1,000,000 mark for the first time in history.
-Prudential Douglas Ellimen reports the average price of a New York home to be $1,025,000.
+Prudential Douglas Elliman reports the average price of a New York home to be $1,025,000.
 Sales prices in Manhattan, meanwhile, cleared the $1,600,000 mark.

-Decline in sales activity, though, was a substantial 21.8%.
+The decline in sales activity, though, was a substantial 21.8%.
 More importantly, inventory rose by 31.2% in comparison to the same quarter from the previous year.
 Reflecting the incredible recent history of the New York apartment market, though, inventory levels remain 10.1% above the same quarter of 2006.

 In a sign that the market is transitioning further into a buyer’s market, the average unit was on the market for 135 days.
-That is an increase of more than two weeks from the previous quarter, and the first time in some time that quarterly average market time exceeded the rolling five year average of 126 days.
+That is an increase of more than two weeks from the previous quarter and the first time in some time that quarterly average market time exceeded the rolling five year average of 126 days.

 Because landlords have been waiting longer to sell their apartments, they have begun offering more substantial listing discounts and incentives to buy.
 Average discounts rose to 3.6% from the previous year’s second quarter figure of 2.2%.

 The effects of the credit crunch and the slowing economy have had a greater impact on the New York market than any city-specific issues.